Request a Quote

 Day 13: Semliki – Queen Elizabeth National Park

 Leave Semliki National Park and drive southwards to Queen Elizabeth National Park, Uganda’s second largest park.
 A checklist of over 600 bird species in the park, the largest of any protected area in Africa, is attributable to its wide variety of habitats that ranges from Savannah and wetlands to gallery and lowland forest.
 A serious birder can’t imagine the one day 296 species record out of the 610 recorded in the park!
 Check into your lodge, have lunch and get ready for the afternoon boat cruise on Kazinga Channel.
 Kazinga Channel is a water way that connects Lake George and Edward and is well-known for its high diversity of bird species.
 Look out for the African Skimmer, African Spoonbill, Water Thick-knee, Green-backed Heron, Three-banded Plover, Wood and Common Sandpiper, Grey-headed Gull, Marsh, Yellow-billed Oxpeckers and the Lesser Swamp Warbler.

 Day 14: Whole day birding in the park

-Start very early with a drive in the open savannah to spot the savannah birds.
+For the whole day birding in Queen Elizabeth National Park, you are to start off very early with a drive in the open savannah to spot the savannah birds.
 With the different bird habitats, you will realise that even non-savannah birds can be seen on a game drive to mention the pelicans, Kingfishers, skimmers, swallows, martins, canaries, weavers, kites, storks and a lot more.